leoweyr/Python-OOPMultilang/README.md

-# Python-OOPMultilang
+# OOPMultilang

 A Python package that supports multi-language conversion of the object-oriented paradigm.